 The 8 Biggest Recovery Mistakes An Addict Can Make

 Now that you’re in recovery, you’re invincible, right?
 I mean, you know how terrible addiction made you feel, you’ve learned tools that help you stay clean, and you’re sure you’ll never touch another drug in your lifetime.
-But I have sobering news: Every addict can make mistakes.
-In fact, here are eight big mistakes I’ve seen addicts make.
+But I have sobering news: Every addict can make recovery mistakes.
+In fact, here are eight big mistakes I’ve seen users make.
 Learn from them so that you can maintain your recovery.

-1. Giving in to a Craving
+1. One of the Biggest Recovery Mistakes – Giving in to a Craving

 Every recovering addict has moments when they can smell, taste, and feel drugs.
 You thought you were alone, didn’t you?
 I know you can’t keep cravings from landing in your lap, but you can call a friend, walk your dog, or grab your paintbrushes and resist those cravings.
 Whatever you do, don’t give in to your cravings because that action will only take you backward in a hurry.